Krish Makhija’s ‘Dreaming in Colour’: Silent Cinema and Live Band Spectacle

 I have reached a phase in life where I am actively curating my individual experiences.
-Maybe its got to do with learning how to be more mindful or maybe growing up in the city makes it easy, to get over saturated with too much too soon, leaving you with wanting more riveting, unique happenings.
+Maybe it’s got to do with learning how to be more mindful, or perhaps growing up in the city makes it easy to become oversaturated with too much too soon, leaving you yearning for more riveting, unique happenings.

-One such event I attended was Last night!
-A silent movie screening accompanied by a band, giving it a live score.
-In one word it was OUTSTANDING.
-Exceeded my expectations, and here’s why-
+One such event I attended was last night!
+It was a silent movie screening accompanied by a live band, providing the score.
+In one word, it was OUTSTANDING.
+It exceeded my expectations, and here’s why-

 1. The what |

 ‘Dreaming in Colour’ was an event orchestrated by Krish Makhija from Mosambi Juice Productions.
-Who curated and brought this concept of a silent movie screening, accompanied by a band giving it a live score, adding different dimensions to each film.
-If you are not already sold just by the idea of it (like I was) – there’s more!
+He curated and brought this concept of a silent movie screening, with a live band adding a unique score to each film.
+If you’re not already sold on the idea (as I was), there’s more!

 Screenshot_20180527-201935